azat-co/practicalnode/chapter7/chapter7.md

 const Book = mongoose.model('Book', { name: String })
 ```

-Now the configuration phase is over and we can create a document that represents a particular instance of the model `Book`:
+Now the configuration phase is over, and we can create a document that represents a particular instance of the model `Book`:

 ```js
 const practicalNodeBook = new Book({ name: 'Practical Node.js' })